agusmakmun/agusmakmun.github.io/_posts/2016-05-21-python-simple-ciphertext.md

 categories: [python, security]
 ---

-Simply how to make a ciphertext only with 1 line. in this sample, the plaintext is result encoded from hexa.
+Simply how to make a ciphertext only with 1 line. in this sample, the plaintext is result encoded from hexa. and then, just changing all integer `3` to `6` and also otherwise from `6` to `3`.

 ```python
 >>> #hex_encode = 'summonagus'.encode('hex')